-I think it was late 2011, when scouring the Jpop music charts, when I discovered Kana Nishino.
+I think it was late 2011, when scouring the latest updates in Jpop, when I discovered Kana Nishino.
 Her singles always topped the charts, but like a lot of Jpop groups and artists, there wasn’t that much of an appeal to me, I was quick to judge her as dry and generic.
 I eventually did give her music a try, starting from songs from her third album, Thank You, Love.

 So, yes, the day actually came: I have fallen in love with a Japanese pop star.

 Let me start by thanking TimeOut Shanghai for picking me as the winner for free passes to the gig.
 Pity I didn’t have a “+1″ to bring.

 The news that Gang of Four was playing in Shanghai as part of the Jue Festival came at a time when there were too many things going on for me.
 I did want to go, since I do like the band, but I’ve skipped the Kyary Pamyu Pamyu’s Hong Kong leg of her world tour a few weeks ago, so yeah, if I don’t see this one either, I’ve suffered a more significant loss already.

 There’s someone in me that wishes what I just wrote was a joke.